zkamvar/user2021/prose.md

-wrapped around a static site generator, which meant that it was easy to contribute to if you were familiar with how Jekyll operated, but if you were unfamiliar, then it became unclear where to even start if you were looking at the git repository because of all the exposed plumbing but no signs that clearly say "start here".
-This leads to several lessons built in _slightly_ different ways.
+wrapped around a static site generator, which meant that it was easy to contribute to if you were familiar with how Jekyll operated, but if you were unfamiliar, then it became unclear where to even start if you were looking at the git repository because of all the exposed plumbing with no signs that clearly say "start here".
+This aspect has lead to several lessons built in _slightly_ different ways.

 Remember the cowpaths I mentioned earlier?
 Over the last few years, we have begun finding them from all across the lesson infrastructure popping up in